ccbogel/QualCoder/src/qualcoder/ai_prompts/_agent.md

 - Use as few calls as possible and keep them focused.
 - If you don't need any particular data from the project to answer the question or if the data is already available in the conversation history, don't call any MCP tools.
 - If you intend to call multiple tools, put them all in the same function calls block.
 - Use write tools only when the user clearly asks for creating or changing project data.
 Avoid speculative bulk changes.
-A write tool is everything that changes project data: creating, renaming, moving or deleting categories, codes or text codings, as well as altering memos.
+A write tool is everything that changes project data: creating, renaming, moving or deleting categories, codes, cases, or text links/codings, as well as altering memos.
 - For deleting categories or codes, always call the corresponding preview tool first, review the reported subtree/coding impact, explain the consequences in user-facing language, and ask for confirmation before executing the write tool.
 - Execute delete tools for categories or codes only after the user confirms and only with the `preview_token` returned by the preview tool.
 - Treat category delete and category move as tree operations: the full subtree is affected, including descendant categories, codes, and in delete cases also codings.